timray674/website-content/post/javascript/javascript-statements/index.md

 Using this syntax, you can have multiple statements whenever JavaScript expects a single statement.

-We'll talk about control flow very soon.
-But in the meantime just be aware that any of the conditional control flow statements check an expression and depending on it they execute a statement, or a block:
+Be aware that any of the conditional control flow statements check an expression and depending on it they execute a statement, or a block:

 ```js
 if (condition === true) {